brunopstephan/crowdfunding-api/README.md

 # TODO

 - Add cache;
-- Add reset passoword auth function;
+- Add reset password auth function;

 # Crowdfunding API
 - A pretend crowdfunding api with some trading rules, where you can create a account, open crowdfundings and receive deposits.